 [Section 75 amended by No. 98 of 1985 s.
 3; No. 58 of 2010 s.
 149 and 176.]

-76. Duties of supervisor
+76. Supervisors’ duties

 (1) The supervisor shall carry on the business for the purpose of concluding or disposing of matters commenced but not concluded on behalf of clients of the business and, where necessary, for the purpose of disposing of, or dealing with, documents relevant to those matters, and in the case of the business of a deceased settlement agent, shall carry on the business until it can otherwise be dealt with according to law.